Opentrons/opentrons/api/docs/v2/new_modules.rst

         # Load Temperature Module 2 in deck slot D3 on USB port 2
         temperature_module_2 = protocol.load_module('temperature module gen2', "3")

-    For this code to work as expected, ``temperature_module_1`` should be plugged into a lower-numbered USB port than ``temperature_module_2``.
     Assuming there are no other modules used in this protocol, you could connect the USB cables as shown here:

     .. image:: ../img/modules/multiples_of_a_module.svg

+..
+I don't understand this sentence.
+Can we remove it?

 Before running your protocol, it's a good idea to use the module controls in the Opentrons App to check that commands are being sent where you expect.